By: Susan Dugdale | Last modified: 06-03-2019 | First published: 11-01-2008 |

 This segment establishes your right to speak on the topic.
 It cites your qualification or expertise.

-Using myself as an example, I can speak about preparing speeches because I've written so many over the past ten years.
-In addition, prior to becoming a professional speech writer I taught high school level English and drama.
-I also belong to the global public speaking club Toastmasters and have Bachelor of Social Science, majoring in English and psychology, from the University of Waikato, New Zealand.
+Using myself as an example, I can speak about preparing speeches because I've written many over the past twenty or so years.
+Prior to becoming a professional speech writer, I taught high school level English and drama and I also belonged to the global public speaking club Toastmasters for a long time.

 This is a brief outline of the main points you are going to cover.